 These are the corporations that have pulled out of Russia since its invasion of Ukraine

 Car shipments were paused.
 Beer stopped flowing.
-Cargo ships dropped port calls, and oil companies cut their pipelines.
+McDonald's shut down sales of Big Macs.
+Cargo ships dropped port calls and oil companies cut their pipelines.

 Russia's invasion of Ukraine is leading some of the world's best known brands — from Apple to Disney and Ikea — to abruptly exit a country that's become a global outcast.